Paige Bueckers's Success and Achievements in Timeline

 In August 2019, Paige Bueckers was named AAU Player of the Year by Prep Girls Hoops.

-December 10, 2019: USA Basketball Female Athlete of the Year
+December 10, 2019: Honored as USA Basketball Female Athlete of the Year

-On December 10, 2019, Paige Bueckers was honored as the USA Basketball Female Athlete of the Year, recognizing her outstanding achievements in international basketball competitions.
+On December 10, 2019, Paige Bueckers was honored as the USA Basketball Female Athlete of the Year for her achievements and contributions to the sport.

 2019: FIBA Under-19 World Cup MVP and USA Basketball Female Athlete of the Year

-In 2019, Paige Bueckers won three gold medals with the United States at the youth international level, including the 2019 FIBA Under-19 World Cup, where she was named Most Valuable Player.
-She was also recognized as USA Basketball Female Athlete of the Year.
+In 2019, Paige Bueckers won a gold medal at the FIBA Under-19 World Cup, where she was named Most Valuable Player.
+She was also recognized as USA Basketball Female Athlete of the Year in 2019.

-July 2021: Won Best Female College Athlete ESPY Award
+July 2021: Best Female College Athlete ESPY Award

-In July 2021, Paige Bueckers won the Best Female College Athlete ESPY Award, recognizing her outstanding freshman season at UConn.
+In July 2021, Paige Bueckers won the Best Female College Athlete ESPY Award.

-November 14, 2021: Season Debut and Record-Matching Performance
+November 14, 2021: Season Debut and Matched Program Record

-On November 14, 2021, Paige Bueckers made her season debut, recording a season-high 34 points, six rebounds and four assists in a win against Arkansas, matching the program record for points in a season opener.
+On November 14, 2021, Paige Bueckers made her season debut, recording a season-high 34 points, six rebounds, and four assists in a 95–80 win against Arkansas.
+She matched the program record for points in a season opener.

-On February 25, 2022, Paige Bueckers was cleared to return against St. John's after recovering from an injury.
-She came off the bench for the first time in her career, scoring eight points in 13 minutes due to a minutes restriction, contributing to a 93–38 victory.
+On February 25, 2022, Paige Bueckers was cleared to return to play against St. John's after recovering from an injury.
+She came off the bench for the first time in her career, playing 13 minutes and scoring eight points in a 93–38 victory due to a minutes restriction.

-On April 4, 2022, Paige Bueckers' Instagram account reached one million followers.
-This reportedly made her the first women's college basketball player to achieve this milestone.
+On April 4, 2022, Paige Bueckers' Instagram account reached one million followers, reportedly making her the first women's college basketball player to achieve this milestone.
+She also won the Best NIL Athlete of the Year award by Sports Business Journal.

-In 2022, Paige Bueckers led UConn to the national title game despite missing most of her sophomore season and entire junior season due to knee injuries.
+In 2022, Bueckers led UConn to the national title game after missing most of her sophomore and all of her junior season due to knee injuries.

 August 9, 2023: Cleared to Return to the Court

-On August 9, 2023, Paige Bueckers announced that she was fully cleared to return to the court, having been cleared for all activities except five-on-five play two months prior.
-She was also named an AP preseason All-American and Big East Preseason Player of the Year.
+On August 9, 2023, Paige Bueckers announced that she was fully cleared to return to the court.
+Two months prior, she had been cleared for all activities except for five-on-five play.

 On January 17, 2024, Paige Bueckers posted a season-high 32 points and seven rebounds in an 83–59 win over Seton Hall.